m-gaucher/ACC_Dev/CSC-119/docs/In-Class Program 9 - 10/README.md

 del item_list
 ```

 Our goal is to iterate forward and backward in a list.
-This is to get usfamiliar  with  the  basic   ow  of  underlying  functions  provided  by  lists.
-Wewill then use some of these list operations to manipulate our given list.
+This is to get us familiar with the basic floow of underlying functions  provided by lists.
+We will then use some of these list operations to manipulate our given list.